wmbusmeters/wmbusmeters/README.md

 `telegrams.bin`, to read raw wmbus telegrams from this file.
 These telegrams are expected to have the data link layer crc bytes removed already!

+`stdin:hex`, to read hex characters wbus telegrams from stdin.
+These telegrams are expected to have the data link layer crc bytes removed laready!

+`telegrams.txt:hex`, to read hex characters wmbus telegrams from this file.
+These telegrams are expected to have the data link layer crc bytes removed already!

 `stdin:rtlwmbus`, to read telegrams formatted using the rtlwmbus format from stdin.
 Works for rtl433 as well.

 `telegrams.msg:rtlwmbus`, to read rtlwmbus formatted telegrams from this file.
 Works for rtl433 as well.